 To do so, all you need to do is open the Share Sheet menu and tap on the "Read Later" option.

-Read Also: 5 Ways to Read Your Favorite Website Offline
+Read Also: 5 Apps to Access Websites Offline

 All articles that are saved can be easily accessed via the Reading List option found in Chrome’s Settings Menu.
 All saved articles are stored locally on the device itself, allowing the user to access them even when there is no internet connection.
 On top of that, Google saves the entire page instead of just the text, so you’ll be seeing the full webpage complete with images.